anmolmaintripathi/Linux-Commands/Basic Commands.md

   ```

 ### mkdir & rmdir:
-  * ##### 'mkdir' command can we used to make a directory and 'rmdir'command can be used to remove a empty directory
+  * ##### 'mkdir' command can we used to make a directory and 'rmdir'command can be used to delete a empty directory

   ```console
   ubuntu-VirtualBox:~/Desktop$ mkdir commands